 Sure, Portlanders love their flannels and rain boots, but make no mistake: The Rose City is a hotbed for global fashion.
 The city’s ever-evolving sartorial style can be traced to Portland Fashion Week, held each September.
 Created in 2002, this four-day event is now the nation’s third-longest running fashion week, behind only New York and Los Angeles.
 It’s also the first fashion show in the world to showcase 100 percent sustainable designs and emphasize eco-friendly production — a fitting accomplishment for America’s greenest city.

 Fashion fans are also likely to recognize many of the designer’s faces — Portland has produced seven “Project Runway” winners and finalists (more than any other city), many of whom got their start at Portland’s Fashion Week.

-Here’s a quick introduction to some of the local up-and-comers featured at Portland Fashion Weeks and where to find their pieces around town.
+Here’s a quick introduction to some of the local up-and-comers featured at recent Portland Fashion Weeks and where to find their pieces around town.

 Claire Doody, Copper Union

 Claire Doody studied costume design and fiber arts in Washington state, assisted Andrew Harmon in New York, and designed accessories for national retailers like Urban Outfitters, Torrid, Hot Topic and the Limited before joining Portland’s free-spirited fashion scene.
 Her Copper Union collection celebrates the “feminine warrior” with modern fashion for the often overlooked plus-size market.

 This chic boutique on trendy Northeast Alberta Street celebrates the nostalgic style of American artisans and designers by showcasing vintage looks with a modern twist.
 Amelia also produces its own small-scale clothing line in-house, offering on-site tailoring and workshop tours by appointment.